 You may have heard about HIIT workouts before but what exactly does that mean and why are so many people talking about it?
 High-intensity interval training (HIIT) describes a workout that alternates between intense bursts of activity and fixed periods of less-intense activity or short-term rest.
-The short bursts of intense exercise can make HIIT workouts an extremely effective way to lose weight and get fit.
+If you want to work out and lose weight efficiently, try HIIT exercises.
 But that’s not the only reason why HIIT is so popular.
 Read on to find the top five benefits of HIIT workouts.

 HIIT workouts are the ideal type of exercise for a busy schedule.
 At the Y, we know you have a busy lifestyle with kids, work and other activities, making going to the gym for two hours impossible.
 The average HIIT workout is around 30 minutes but there are types of HIIT workouts that take as little as four minutes.
 Research has shown that you can achieve more progress in 15 minutes of interval training than you can jogging on a treadmill for an hour.
 Whether you want to squeeze in a workout during your lunch break or just can’t mentally get yourself to be in the gym any longer than 30 minutes, a HIIT workout is one of the most efficient ways to get your exercise in and your heart rate up.

 HIIT workouts involve short, intense bursts of any aerobic exercise.
 Running, biking, jump roping, and rowing all fit into that category.
 Activities such as high knees, jumping jacks or jumping rope fit into the category too.
 Anything plyometric will work just as well to get your heart rate up fast and build your endurance.
 One of the biggest benefits of HIIT workouts is that you don’t need any equipment for an effective workout.
 Since the concept of HIIT is really just to do maximum-intensity exercises for a short period of time and then recover for a short period, you can modify it to fit any time and space constraints and still get all the benefits!